PSG star Mbappe tests positive for coronavirus and will miss France-Croatia | Goal.com

 PSG star Mbappe tests positive for coronavirus and will miss France-Croatia

-Paris Saint-Germain and France attacker Kylian Mbappe has tested positive for Covid-19, Goal can confirm.
+Paris Saint-Germain and France attacker Kylian Mbappe has tested positive for Covid-19.

 The forward, who is asymptomatic, has left the national team squad and will not feature for Les Bleus in their forthcoming Nations League fixture with Croatia in Paris on Tuesday, a match in which he was expected to form a forward trident along with Wissam Ben Yedder and Anthony Martial.